copsTvFan/cops-episode-guide/guide.md

 "Sleight of Hand"

 - A DUI suspect makes some bad choices when he ventures out for a late-night snack.
+TODO: Add other officers.
-- A squabbling couple brings each other down once police start asking questions.
+- TODO.
+A squabbling couple brings each other down once police start asking questions.
-- Cops pull over a man who's convinced his passenger set him up.
+- TODO.
+Cops pull over a man who's convinced his passenger set him up.

 ### S30E30

 "Change of Heart"

-- Officers step in when a man tries to start a fight with everyone in his neighborhood
+- Officers step in when a man tries to start a fight with everyone in his neighborhood TODO: Add other officers.
-- a wanted suspect is convinced police told him to take off on his bike
+- TODO.
+A wanted suspect is convinced police told him to take off on his bike
-- a young, troubled mom gets a second chance to turn her life around.
+- TODO.
+A young, troubled mom gets a second chance to turn her life around.

 ### S30E31